London to Amsterdam via the Stena Line ferry

 Rotterdam Alexander station

-Rotterdam Alexander, metro platforms.
-This photo is taken on metro platform 2, where the metro from Hoek van Holland arrives (direction of arriving train shown by the lower arrow).
+Rotterdam Alexander metro platforms.
+This is metro platform 2, where the metro from Hoek arrives.
+Direction of arriving train shown by lower arrow.

-The mainline NS tracks cross these lines at right angles on the embankment/bridge in the background, the upper arrow shows the direction of the trains to Utrecht & beyond.
+The mainline NS tracks cross these lines at right angles on the embankment/bridge in the background.
+Upper arrow shows direction of trains to Utrecht & beyond.

-Arriving from Hoek van Holland, go through the ticket gates off this platform into the small station building, then up the escalators to NS platform 1 for trains to Utrecht & beyond.
+Arriving from Hoek van Holland, go through the ticket gates off this platform into the small station building, then through ticket gates and up the escalators to NS platform 1 for trains to Utrecht & beyond.
 Photo courtesy of Joep Oomens.

 Video guide: London to Amsterdam